Emma Bunton: 1994–2000: Spice Girls

 In 1994, Melanie Chisholm, Melanie Brown, Geri Halliwell, and Victoria Adams responded to an advertisement in The Stage.
 Around 400 women who answered the ad went to Dance Works studios.
-Halliwell, Chisholm, Adams, and Brown were originally chosen as the members of the group, along with Michelle Stephenson, who due to her lack of commitment was replaced with Abigail Kis, then Bunton.
+Halliwell, Chisholm, Adams, and Brown were originally chosen as the members of the group, along with Michelle Stephenson, who due to her lack of commitment was briefly replaced by Abigail Kis, who was then replaced by Bunton.
 The group felt insecure about the lack of a contract and were frustrated by the direction in which Heart Management was steering them.

 In October 1994, armed with a catalogue of demos and dance routines, the group began touring management agencies.
 They persuaded Bob Herbert to set up a showcase performance for the group in front of industry writers, producers and A&R men in December 1994 at the Nomis Studios in Shepherd's Bush where they received an "overwhelmingly positive" reaction.
 Due to the large interest in the group, the Herberts quickly set about creating a binding contract for the group.
 Encouraged by the reaction they had received at the Nomis showcase, all five members delayed signing contracts on the legal advice from, amongst others, Adams' father Anthony Adams.
 In March 1995, because of the group's frustration at their management's unwillingness to listen to their visions and ideas, they parted with Heart Management.
 Bunton was the youngest member of the group.